We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Because of all the lockdowns necessitated by COVID-19, millions of ‘physical’ businesses had to suddenly embrace online selling.

-Many of these businesses turned to Shopify at this time, and with good reason — the platform offers a really wide range of ways to sell online, facilitate Covid-safe pickup and provide local delivery services.
+Many of these businesses turned to Shopify at this time, and with good reason — the platform offers a really wide range of ways to sell online, facilitate pickups and provide local delivery services.

 The advantages of using Shopify in a local selling context are not confined to operations, however.